-Among the monuments on the Viennese RingstraĂźe, this building belonging to the University of Vienna takes pride of place.
-This imposing structure in the immediate vicinity of other representative buildings such as Parliament, Town Hall, and Burgtheater (national theatre) was opened in 1884.
+Among the monuments on the Viennese strasseRingstrasse, this building belonging to the University of Vienna takes pride of place.
+This imposing structure in the immediate vicinity of other representative buildings such as Parliament, Vienna City Hall, and Burgtheater (national theatre) was opened in 1884.
 Architect Heinrich von Ferstel created a new type of building, reflecting the status of the capital Vienna and the social importance of academia.

-The Main Building on the RingstraĂźe is the historic centre of the University of Vienna; here we find the University management, the university library, the student admission office, the administration, some facilities run by individual institutes and faculties, the Audimax (main lecture hall), and a plethora of other lecture rooms.
+The Main Building on the Ringstrasse is the historic centre of the University of Vienna; here we find the university management, the University Library, the Admission Office, the administration, some facilities run by individual departments and faculties, the Audimax (main lecture hall), and a plethora of other lecture rooms.

 The Aula of the Main Building was reconstructed in 2005 to 2006 to form a light, functional entrance area that also caters for people with special needs.
 To the left of the Aula we find a directory of all the rectors of the University of Vienna, starting with Albertus Rigennstorff, the first rector (1365).